indexdata/foliojs/doc/api.md

 Adds the specified array permissions (such as those returned by `md.permissions()`) to the user whose username is specified.

+### getToken()

+If the session was logged in using old-style FOLIO authentication with a long-lived token that is used as the value of the `X-Okapi-Token` header in subsequent operations, then its value is returned by this call. <span style="font-weight: 700; color: #c00">Note.
+You are encouraged not to use this</span> but instead to continue using the session object, which handles its own authentication.

+### getSessionCookie()

+If the session was logged in using new-style FOLIO authentication with a short-lived cookie that is returned in the headers of subsequent reqeuests, then its value is returned by this call. <span style="font-weight: 700; color: #c00">Note.
+You are encouraged not to use this</span> but instead to continue using the session object, which handles its own authentication.
+In particular, note that session cookies expire without warning, potentially leading to mysterious failures.

 ## class `FolioModuleDescriptor`